braze-inc/braze-docs/_docs/_home/getting_started/your_first_contribution.md

 ![The Braze Docs GitHub repository homepage with the '_docs' folder highlighted in the file tree.]()

 Each page's URL on Braze Docs reflects the repository's directory structure.
 Use your page's URL to find its corresponding text file in the `_docs` directory.
-For more information see [Directory structure]().
+For more information see [About our framework]({{sitebase.url}}/docs/home/about_our_framework/).

 For example, `braze.com/home/yaml_front_matter/` can be found on the following page:

 ![The "YAML front matter" page in the "Contributing" section on Braze Docs.]()

-Select **Edit this file**, then make your changes using [Markdown formatting]().
+Select **Edit this file**, then make your changes using [Markdown formatting](https://www.markdownguide.org/basic-syntax/).

 ![An example page on Braze Docs with the "Edit this file" button highlighted.]()